yaqwsx/presentations/redhat_2016/pres.md

 - can represent non-trivial configurations

-- easy transformation (syntactic manipulation)
+- easy transformations (syntactic manipulation)

 ## Set Representation

 Emptiness test:

-- decide if $\varphi$ is satisfiable
+- decide if $\varphi$ is satisfiable (using SMT solver)

-- SMT solver is used

-- fairly cheap (10 % of verification time)
+- fairly cheap (10 % of the verification time)

 . . .